Logahn/chore-pomdp/README.md

 # chore-pomdp
-Collaborative Human-Object Reasoning and Exploration POMDP
+This is the repository for "Collaborative Human-Object Reasoning and Exploration POMDP"